berenicearaiza/Portfolio-Project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2025.12.10

 ### Added

-- Designed test suite for <!-- insert name of component here --> component
+- Designed test suite for MusicPlaylist component
-- Designed two different use cases for <!-- insert name of component here --> component
+- Designed two different use cases for MusicPlaylist component
+- Added method documentation and improved comments for clarity added Javadoc comments

 ### Updated

-- Changed design to include ...
+- Changed design to include naming convetions and structure that better aligned wth project guidelines

 ```